Using a table visualization

 Switch to View mode and effect a change in the data to see the cell value animation.
 The cell(s) will be highlighted in color which then fades away after the specified duration.

-Under Layout \ TABLE, you'll find the Row Header Layout property.
+Under Layout \ Table, you will find the Row Header Layout property.
 By default, this is set to Separate Columns, which means that when you expand a row header, the headers corresponding to different hierarchy levels will appear in separate columns.

 Note that the Single Indented Column option requires the following: